phelim-h/encord-agents/docs/task_agents/queue_runner.md

 The basic usage pattern of the `QueueRunner` follows these steps:

 1. Initialize the queue runner
-2. Implement agent logic for workflow stages
+2. Implement agent logic for Workflow stages
 3. Put tasks into a queue system
 4. Execute tasks from the queue